Covid 19 coronavirus: Over 80 per cent Mt Albert Grammar School students, staff tested

-An Auckland school asked to get all of its 3000 students and staff tested for Covid-19 has had over 80 per completed in less than a week.
+An Auckland school asked to get all of its 3000 students and staff tested for Covid-19 has had over 80 per cent completed in less than a week.

 Everyone at Mt Albert Grammar School was asked to get tested after two students tested positive in separate circumstances.